 Online bullying will be treated like any other form of bullying and the school's Behaviour, Anti-Bullying, Exclusion and Physical Intervention Policy will be followed when dealing with an incident of online bullying (also known as cyberbullying).
+Staff should be aware of trends of fights being filmed and fake profiles being used to bully children in the name of others.
 Materials to support teaching about bullying and useful DfE guidance and case studies are at bullying.lgfl.net